justinquinnb/justinquinnb/README.md

-### **👋 Hey there, I'm Justin;**
+### **👋 Hey!
+I'm Justin;**
 A developer, innovator, and leader at the University of Georgia.

 ---
 ### Not just a developer...
 I have my fair share of technical know-how, but I'm not *just* a developer typing away at my RGB keyboard each day.
 Outside of programming, I was the founding president of UGA's largest tech club, [DevDogs @ UGA](https://linktr.ee/devdogs), and its affiliate [Google Developer Groups on Campus: UGA](https://gdg.community.dev/gdg-on-campus-university-of-georgia-athens-united-states/)--you should check them out!
 With entrepreneurship courses and skills accruing each year, I also eagerly await the opportunity to forge my own path in the business world, building software with impact on the global stage.

-### But...
-I am a software developer at heart! 🧑‍💻
+### But, I am a software developer at heart! 🧑‍💻
 I primarily write in Java and Python, but have experience with Kotlin, C, and C++ too.

 With an ever-growing idea log and rapidly developing technology to back up my wildest ambitions, I'm beyond excited to see where the next few years take me in the field.
-In the meantime, I've pioneered the development of UGA's largest tech organization, DevDogs, and begun work on a mobile app idea I've been tossing around for a while.
+In the meantime, I've pioneered the development of UGA's largest tech organization, DevDogs, and begun work on a number of software concepts I've been tossing around for a while.

 When I'm not developing, I'm dabbling in a variety of art forms like music production, graphic design, and photography, all of which can be found on [my website](https://www.justinquinnb.com).